-This picture hasn’t been edited at all, so as you can see, the blue pencil disappears very, very well when scanned.
-Only the darker shades are truly visible; the lighter lines are faint or have vanished completely.
+This picture hasn’t been edited at all, so as you can see, the blue pencil disappears very well when scanned.
+Only the darker shades, where I went over the lines two or three times, are truly visible; the lighter lines I used to sketch the proportions are faint or have vanished completely.

 To make the colors more visible, I actually had to darken the image:

 As I said in the beginning of the post, the Caran d’Ache Non-Photo Blue pencils quickly became my favorite new tool last Inktober.
 They’re easy to use, lay down color beautifully, and erase so easily it’s hard to believe it’s a colored pencil at all!
 Though they are a bit expensive, I’d say that’s well worth the price if you can afford it.
 I would definitely recommend the Caran d’Ache brand to other artists.